175 mg, 263 mg, 350 mg & 525 mg prolonged release suspension for injectionPRESCRIBING INFORMATION

 SPECIAL WARNINGS & PRECAUTIONS:

 Do not use in acutely agitated or severely psychotic patients.
 Not recommended in elderly dementia patients.
 Caution in cardiovascular disease (including family history of QT prolongation), cerebrovascular disease, hypotension, prolactin-dependent tumours, seizures, Parkinson’s disease and in conjunction with medicines that prolong QT interval.
 May induce orthostatic hypotension.
 If tardive dyskinesia occurs consider discontinuing all antipsychotics.
+Caution is warranted in patients receiving both, psychostimulants (e.g., methylphenidate) and paliperidone concomitantly, as extrapyramidal symptoms could emerge when adjusting one or both medications.
+Gradual withdrawal of stimulant treatment is recommended.
 Events of leucopenia, neutropenia, and agranulocytosis reported with antipsychotics, including TREVICTA®, additional monitoring or cessation of treatment may be required.
 If Neuroleptic Malignant Syndrome (NMS) occurs discontinue all antipsychotics.
 Rarely, anaphylactic reactions reported in patients previously tolerating oral risperidone/paliperidone.
 If occur, discontinue TREVICTA®, initiate general supportive measures, monitor until resolved.
 Appropriate clinical monitoring in diabetics and those with risk factors for diabetes advisable.
 Advise of potential for weight gain, monitor weight regularly.
 Priapism reported with oral paliperidone.
 Caution in patients experiencing conditions which may contribute to core body temperature elevation.
 Identify all possible risk factors for venous thromboembolism (VTE) before and during treatment and take preventive measures.
 Antiemetic effect (observed in paliperidone preclinical studies) may mask overdosage with certain medicines, intestinal obstruction, Reye’s syndrome, brain tumour etc. Avoid inadvertent injection into a blood vessel.
 Intraoperative floppy iris syndrome (IFIS) observed during cataract surgery in patients treated with medicines with alpha-1a adrenergic antagonist effect, such as TREVICTA®.

 Very common: insomnia.